aliharakeh/api-generator/README.md

 # Api Generator

-This is small tool to generate different types of api request calls automatically through an api interface described through typscript interfaces.
+This tool automatically generates API request functions from TypeScript interface definitions.
+It allows you to define APIs in a clean way using TypeScript interfaces, and handles details like query parameter encoding and request creation for you.

-## It allows for the followings
+## Features

-- Define your apis in a clean way through ts interfaces and what types each paramerter has.
+- Define APIs cleanly through TypeScript interfaces, specifying the types of each parameter.
-- Automatically generates the request functions for you from the api interfaces you provided.
+- Automatically generate request functions from the API interfaces you provide.
-- Automatically handles query params and convert them into the required query url
+- Automatically handle query parameters, encoding them into the required query URL format.
-- Easier way to navigate you apis and know what each one needs and what the result it provides.
+- More easily navigate your APIs to understand the inputs each one needs and the outputs it provides.

 **Note: This tool only supports angular services for now.**

 ## How to Start

-### 1) Customize you models
+### 1) Customize your API Urls & Response

-open `_api.ts` in the `api/models` folder and update it with your basic response interface and you api service endpoints.
+open `_api.ts` in the `api/models` folder and update it with your basic response interface and your api service endpoints.

 ```ts